brevzin/cpp_proposals/2011_pipeline/pipeline.md

-The most consistent argument in favor of UFCS, regardless of proposal details, as Herb made here and Bjarne Stroustrup made in [@N4174] and they both made together in [@N4474] and Bjarne made again in a blog post on isocpp.org [@Stroustrup] is this one, quoting from Bjarne's blog post:
+The most consistent argument in favor of UFCS, regardless of proposal details, as Herb made here and Bjarne Stroustrup made in [@N4174] and they both made together in [@N4474] and Bjarne made again in a blog post on isocpp.org [@stroustrup] is this one, quoting from Bjarne's blog post:

 ::: quote
 C++ provides two calling syntaxes, `x.f(y)` and `f(x,y)`.
 This has bothered me